Working Papers:

 with Taylor Begley and Peter Haslag

-Using resume data on millions of U.S. workers, we find that the flow of employees between a pair of firms sharply drops by around 20-30% when the firms start to share a director on their boards.
+Summary: Using résumé data on millions of U.S. workers, we find that the flow of employees between a pair of firms sharply drops by around 20-30% when the firms start to share a director on their boards.
+The results suggest that shared directors facilitate cooperative behavior in the labor market.

-Using resume data on millions of U.S. workers, we find that the flow of employees between a pair of firms sharply drops by around 20-30% when the firms start to share a director on their boards.
+Summary: Using résumé data on millions of U.S. workers, we find that the flow of employees between a pair of firms sharply drops by around 20-30% when the firms start to share a director on their boards.
+The results suggest that shared directors facilitate cooperative behavior in the labor market.

 Published Papers: